Volvo S90 saloon - Interior & comfort

 The dials are easy to read, too, while the steering wheel is wonderfully tactile as well.
 While the design approach for an executive car of adding wood and leather to everything is very well-trodden ground, the S90 manages to freshen it up somewhat.
 Instead of the usual dark wood that you’ll find in other cars of this sort, it uses lighter woods and is designed in a very clean, crisp way.

-While the starting price for the entry-level Volvo S90 Momentum puts it in pretty exalted company, the amount of standard equipment you get means you’ll never feel short-changed.
 All models get sumptuous leather upholstery, that Sensus infotainment system with the nine-inch tablet-style touchscreen, Bluetooth compatibility, satellite navigation, dual-zone climate control, heated front seats, LED lights all round, voice control and even wireless internet access.

 Satellite navigation is also standard, as is keyless engine starting and access to a variety of apps.
 You also get 17-inch alloy wheels and a powered bootlid on the entry-level Momentum model.
 All models also get Volvo’s Pilot Assist semi-autonomous driving system, which allows the car to just about drive itself at speeds of up to 80 mph on the motorway.